awsdocs/aws-cdk-guide/v2/work-with-cdk-go.md

 `cdk init` uses the name of the project folder to name various elements of the project, including classes, subfolders, and files\.
 Hyphens in the folder name are converted to underscores\.
 However, the name should otherwise follow the form of a Go identifier; for example, it should not start with a number or contain spaces\.

-The resulting project includes a reference to the AWS CDK Go module, `github.com/aws/aws-cdk-go/awscdk/v2`, in `go.mod`\.
-The CDK and its dependencies are automatically installed when you build your app\.
+The resulting project includes a reference to the core AWS CDK Go module, `github.com/aws/aws-cdk-go/awscdk/v2`, in `go.mod`\.
+Issue go get to install this and other required modules\.

 ## Managing AWS Construct Library modules<a name="go-managemodules"></a>